000mehedi/PlayWork-calgary-hacks2022-G9/README.md

 2. Open in VSCode
 3. Enable Live Server for index.html

 *Made the whole project for Calgary_Hacks 2022 wtihin less than 2 hours.
-I focused on the functinality rafther than the design itself.
+I focused on the functinality rather than the design itself.
 That's why it looks trash.